Polymarket/poly-ct-scripts/README.md

 ### Wallets

-To make a random wallet execute `cast wallet new`.
+To make a random new wallet execute `cast wallet new`.

 ## Mumbai